 The weakest link in any organization’s data privacy is the human factor.
 This includes employees and customers.
 The Identity Fraud Institute has developed corporate training programs to help you create a culture of confidentiality reducing the risk of a data breach.
 Customized programs are available upon request.

 Concerned about identity theft and data privacy?
 The Identity Fraud Institute offers online programs to help you navigate the digital age.
 Programs include: How to use smartphone privacy settings and Steps to reduce your risk of identity theft.
+Review this list of tips to help reduce your threat of identity theft.

 For more information on the Identity Fraud Institute's events, workshops, programs, and services, please contact Carrie Kerskie at (239) 598-6281 or firstname.lastname@example.org.